Zharay/BitburnerBotnet/README.md

 - If, in addition to the above, the number of hack threads will bring the money below that 98% threshold
 - If we have enough RAM to even run the script
 - If there is no lock set
+- If market manipulation is enabled, the server is associated with a stock, we own a long of said stock, and said long is going into negative potential profit

 **How much to grow**